rojebd/python-music-player/README.md

 It has the ability to play most common audio files such as WAV and MP3 and has the ability to have some basic [configuration](#config)

+It can also rewind, forward pause/play and some basic configuration

 ### Features:
   - Plays: